Do Hoverboards Catch Fire and Explode?

 - What happens when you charge your hoverboard for too long?

 The hoverboard gets overcharged, leading to the boiling of the electrolytic fluid inside the cells.
 Consequently, the separator between the cathode and the anode parts gets ruptured.
-Thus, short-circuiting follows, leading to explosion and possible fires.
+Thus, short-circuiting follows, leading to explosions and possible fires.